vinifborgess/vinifborgess/README.md

 All of the officially code supported by Vinícius Borges are housed in this account.
 The open-source main projects is stored in their exactly repositories.

-## 🔮 Explore the latest titles, plus a growing collection of great projects across the repository.
+## 🔮 Explore my main list of projects.

 |   |   |   |
 | --- | --- | --- |